FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 * [Loose-coupling and Message-based Applications](#LCM)
 * [Cloud Computing](#Cloud)

 After attending these lectures, the systemic aspects and technical underpinnings of application systems are understood.
-The includes architectural diagrams and styles, the impact of middleware on non-functional properties, the role of services (both, WSDL/SOAP style and REST style), loose-coupling and application integration, large-scale effects (like CAP), architectural patterns (for hihg-availability, stability etc), as well as the proper use of cloud technologies for suitable architectures of application systems.
+The includes architectural diagrams and styles, the impact of middleware on non-functional properties, the role of services (both, WSDL/SOAP style and REST style), loose-coupling and application integration, large-scale effects (like CAP), architectural patterns (for high-availability, stability etc), as well as the proper use of cloud technologies for suitable architectures of application systems.

 ![IAAS Courses](https://github.com/FrankLeymann/IAAS-Curriculum/blob/master/figures/System-Architect-Cluster.png)